AFC Wimbledon is a club collectively created, owned and run by its fans.

 That acknowledgement will tell you what we will do next, and may ask for further information to help us get to the bottom of things as quickly as possible.
 We will endeavour to respond to complaints in full within 10 working days of the acknowledgement (i.e. within 15 working days of your initial contact); if there are reasons why this timescale cannot be met, such as staff absence, we will inform you of a revised timescale.
 In all cases, we will send you a formal response within 20 working days of the initial contact.

 Any complaint received will be recorded in a register held by the club and, if required, will be forwarded to the relevant football authority together with a report of the investigation into the complaint.

 It is hoped and expected that any complaints received by the club about customer service can be resolved to the complainant’s satisfaction – and the club will make every effort to do so.
 However, if this is not possible, supporters can now refer the matter directly to the Independent Football Ombudsman:

 33 Great George Street

-As a club, we would also be happy for the matter to be referred to the Football Supporters’ Federation and/or Supporters Direct, but only with the complainant’s permission.
+As a club, we would also be happy for any such matter to be referred to the Football Supporters’ Federation and/or Supporters Direct, but only with the complainant’s permission.

-Our club is built on, and depends on, the support of hundreds of volunteers, all of whom are fans, who sacrifice their time and enjoyment to help the club.
-This is central to our club ethos and we know that our supporters take great pride and enjoyment from supporting such a uniquely-run club.
+Our club is built on, and depends on, the support of hundreds of volunteers, all of whom are fans, who give freely of their time to help the club.
+This is central to our club ethos, and we know that our supporters take great pride and enjoyment from supporting such a uniquely run club.